Distributional Principal Autoencoders: Empirical results

 \subsection{Reconstructions}

-We first investigate the reconstruction performance through visualisations and quantitative metrics.
-We compare DPA with competitive methods that provide principal/ordered presentations, including PCA and the PCA-variants of AE given in \eqref{eq:iob} with the same $\cK$ as DPA, which we still call `AE'.
+We investigate the reconstruction performance through visualisations and quantitative metrics.
+The empirical results below show two things: (a) DPA reconstructions follow the same distribution as the original data at every retained latent dimension $k$, and (b) the latent ordering induced by the encoder objective is meaningful, with the first few components carrying the most informative directions of variation.
+We compare DPA with methods that produce ordered embeddings, namely PCA and the PCA-variants of AE given in \eqref{eq:iob} with the same $\cK$ as DPA, which we still call `AE'.
 Throughout all experiments, we use uniform weights $\omega_k\equiv1/|\cK|$.
+Comparisons against VAE and WAE are deferred to Appendix~\ref{app:add_exp}, where we report results at a fixed $k=2$ since these methods do not produce a single embedding valid simultaneously across multiple latent dimensions.

 Figures~\ref{fig:mnist_recon}-\ref{fig:rcmp_recon} demonstrate visually the reconstructions for the 4 image data sets on the held-out test set (results on \textsc{g-precip} were illustrated in Figure~\ref{fig:gcm_illus}).
-For $k=0$, DPA produces samples from the unconditional data distribution, while PCA and AE degenerate into a point mass at the mean: as shown in the panels on the last column, DPA samples are realistic digits, disks, and regional maps for temperature or precipitation, while PCA and AE reconstructions are just unconditional means of the full data set without much meaningful information.
-Similar phenomena persist for positive but small $k$'s, where DPA always generates reasonable samples regardless of $k$ whereas PCA and AE tend to blur out the original data.
-Even for a sufficiently large $k$ (as shown in panels on the left), PCA still fails to produce high-quality results due to the lack of nonlinearity, e.g.\ on \textsc{mnist} and \textsc{disk}, while AE sometimes overfits, leading to unsatisfying reconstruction performance, e.g.\ in Figure~\ref{fig:disk_recon}.
-In contrast, DPA reconstructions become fairly close to the raw data as $k$ grows, benefited from its expressive model capacity (versus PCA) and not suffering severely from overfitting (versus AE).
+For $k=0$, DPA produces samples from the unconditional data distribution, while PCA and AE degenerate into a point mass at the mean.
+As shown in the panels of the last column, DPA samples are realistic digits, disks, and regional maps for temperature or precipitation, while PCA and AE reconstructions are just the unconditional means of the full data set, with little informative content.
+Similar behaviour persists for small but positive $k$: DPA generates reasonable samples regardless of $k$, whereas PCA and AE tend to blur out the original data.

+Even for sufficiently large $k$ (panels on the left), PCA still fails to produce high-quality results due to its linearity restriction (e.g.\ on \textsc{mnist} and \textsc{disk}), while AE sometimes overfits (e.g.\ in Figure~\ref{fig:disk_recon}).
+In contrast, DPA reconstructions become fairly close to the raw data as $k$ grows, benefiting from its expressive model capacity (versus PCA) without suffering severely from overfitting (versus AE).